ASPEKT-C (for Clinical Practice)

 ASPEKT-C is intended for clinicians who are expected to perform and interpret videofluoroscopic swallow studies as part of their job.
 A basic knowledge of swallowing anatomy and physiology is required as foundational knowledge.

 We recognize that the professionals who provide or who have regulatory privileges to provide clinical dysphagia services differ in various jurisdictions both within North America and internationally.
 It is not our place to become involved in debates regarding professional scopes of practice and the resources we offer are not intended to be leveraged in such debates.
-Therefore, the only requirement for enrolling in ASPEKT-C are that the person is expected to perform and interpret videofluoroscopic swallow studies as part of their job.
+Therefore, the only requirement for ASPEKT-C is that the person is expected to perform and interpret videofluoroscopic swallow studies as part of their job.

 Still have questions?